Tender Mercies: Plot

-Back home, Mac keeps quiet about his emotional pain, although he wonders aloud to Rosa Lee why his once sorry existence has been given meaning and, on the other hand, his daughter has died.
+Back home, Mac keeps quiet about his emotional pain, but wonders aloud to Rosa Lee why his once sorry existence has been given meaning and, on the other hand, his daughter has died.
 Throughout his mourning, Mac continues his new life with Rosa Lee and Sonny.
-In the final scene, Sonny finds a football that Mac has left as a gift for him.
-Mac is watching the motel from a field across the road, singing "On the Wings of a Dove" to himself.
-Sonny thanks him for the football and the two play catch together in the field.
+Sonny eventually finds a football that Mac has left as a gift for him.
+Mac is watching the motel from a field across the road, singing the hymn to himself.
+Sonny thanks him for the football and the two play catch together as Rosa Lee watches them through a window.